Shopify/polaris/polaris-react/src/components/Banner/README.md

 ### Warning

-- Use to display information that needs attention or that merchants need to take action on
-- Seeing these banners can be stressful for merchants so be cautious about using them
+Use to display information that needs attention or that merchants need to take action on.
+Seeing these banners can be stressful for merchants so be cautious about using them.

 ```jsx
 <Banner